AdobeDocs/experience-platform.en/help/rtcdp/partner-data/prospecting.md

 ---
-title: (Beta) Engage with new customers through prospecting use cases
+title: (Beta) Engage and acquire new customers through prospecting use cases
-description: Learn how to engage with new customers through prospecting use cases, enabled by the partner data support in Real-Time CDP.
+description: Learn how to engage and acquire new customers through prospecting use cases, enabled by the partner data support in Real-Time CDP.
 hide: yes
 hidefromtoc: yes
 badgeBeta: label="Beta" type="informative" before-title="true"
 ---
-# Engage with new customers through prospecting use cases
+# Engage and acquire new customers through prospecting use cases

 >[!AVAILABILITY]
 >